toddamoda/pyyxellsfgffg/docs/source/tutorials/get_help.rst

 Get Help
 ========

-We welcome usage questions and bug reports from all usres, even those who are new to using the project.
+We welcome usage questions and bug reports from all users, even those who are new to using the project.
 There are a few things you can do to improve the likelihood of quickly getting a good answer.